jeog/SimpleOrderbook/README.md

 #### Design

-The 'spine' of the orderbook is a vector which allows:
-- random access and simple pointer/index math internally
+The 'spine' of the orderbook is a vector which allows random access using simple pointer/index math internally.
-- operations on cached internal pointers/indices of important levels

 The vector is initialized to user-requested size when the book is created but can be grown manually.
-We simply let the STL implementation do its thing, get the new base address, and adjust the internal pointers by the offset
+We simply let the STL implementation do its thing, get the new base address, and adjust the internal pointers by the offset.

-The vector contains pairs of doubly-linked lists ('chains') which allows:
-- one list for limits and another for stops
-- the potential to add new chains for advanced orders (e.g AON orders)
-- quick push/pop so order insert/execution is O(C) for limit/market orders (see below)
+The vector contains pairs of doubly-linked lists (stop and limit 'chains') so order insert/execution is O(1) for limit/market orders (see below).
-- quick removal from inside the list

 Orders are referenced by ID #s that are generated sequentially and cached - with their respective price level and chain type - in an unordered_map (hash table) allowing for:
-- collision-free O(C) lookup from the cache and O(N) lookup from the chain, so
+- collision-free O(1) lookup from the cache and O(N) lookup from the chain, so
 - worst case pull/remove (every order is at 1 price level) O(N)
-- best case pull/remove (no more than 1 order at each price level) O(C)
+- best case pull/remove (no more than 1 order at each price level) O(1)

 See 'Performance Tests' section below for run times.